Chapter Eight

 talking with Amita about my travel plans, she said she would refer me to her

-through Nepal towards Kathmandu , again with a
+travel agent on Canteen street Calcutta Nepal Kathmandu , again with a

 sense for all of the details to be remembered.
 This man is golden to me as a

 travel agent, and it doesn’t stop here.
-He has strong ties to Bali and Indonesia and other
+He has strong ties to Bali and Indonesia Southeast Asia .
+I had hinted at my book on the

 Café rooftop last night, and now bring out a copy for Harsaran.
 He completely